ACE (1) m EnglishFrom the English word meaning

 澄 (sumi) meaning "clear, pure".
 Other kanji combinations are also possible.

-KATE f English, CroatianDiminutive of
+Kate f English, CroatianShort form of

-Taming of the Shrew (1593).
+The Taming of the Shrew (1593).
+It has been used in England since the Middle Ages.
 A famous bearer is the British actress Kate Winslet (1975-).

-KENJI m JapaneseFrom Japanese
+Kenji m JapaneseFrom Japanese

 健 (ken) meaning "healthy, strong" or